semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 # Why aren't findings populating in the GitHub Advanced Security Dashboard after running Semgrep in CI?

 When scanning with Semgrep in CI, findings automatically populate in Semgrep Cloud Platform.
-To show findings in the GitHub Advanced Security Dashboard, you must first run an alternate job that uploads findings in the form of a `SARIF` file to the dashboard.
+To show findings in the GitHub Advanced Security Dashboard, run an alternate job that uploads findings to the dashboard in the form of a `SARIF` file.
 See  [Sample GitHub Actions configuration file](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#sample-github-actions-configuration-file) for an example.

 If you run the alternate job and it fails with a "resource not accessible by integration" error, there are two possible causes.

 ## Your repository is private

 Third-party code scanning findings can only populate in the Advanced Security Dashboard if the repository is public.
-Otherwise, the job will not have sufficient permissions to write to the dashboard regardless of any permissions set at the workflow or job level.
+Otherwise, the job does not have sufficient permissions to write to the dashboard regardless of any permissions set at the workflow or job level.

 ## The workflow permissions in your repository's Actions settings are set to read-only

-Your workflow permissions will be set to `read-only` (default) unless they've previously been changed.
+Workflow permissions are set to `read-only` (default) unless they've previously been changed.
 The job requires `write` permissions to be successful.

 To change permissions:
 1. Navigate to your organization or repository in GitHub.